How many of these scenic canal spots have you visited?

 We've been asking you to get involved in our science of scenic beauty study and take part in our Rate this Scene research project.

-The Data Science Lab team at the University of Warwick will soon be crunching the data and looking into exactly what it is about the pictures that prompted you to score them so highly for their scenic qualities.
+The Data Science Lab team at the University of Warwick are already crunching the data and looking into exactly what it is about the pictures that prompted you to score them so highly for their scenic qualities.
+However, in order to increase the accuracy of the analysis, we need more votes cast and more photos uploaded, so we've brought Rate this Scene back for 2022.

-The outcomes from your votes will help us to protect what's important to you and improve our canals and rivers where they most need it.
+The outcomes from all of the votes will, over time, help us to protect what's important to you and improve our canals and rivers in areas where its most needed.

 1. Huddersfield Narrow Canal